Course Information

 - Appreciate the importance of excellent written and oral communication skills.

-- Understand the importance of effective teamwork and strong ethical standards in management.
+- Understand the importance of effective team work and strong ethical standards in management.

 - Plan and present effective and meaningful presentations.